This Apple Pie Jam perfect on toast, biscuits or used as a topping. All the flavors of Apple pie filling in a deliciously easy jam.

 I managed to can the apple butter and this delicious apple pie jam canned all in the same weekend (high five for me).
 I still have Pumpkin Butter, Homemade Applesauce and Apple Pie filling on my list.
 Hopefully I will get around to making all of them.

-Stir in pectin and bring to a full rolling boil, stirring constantly.
-Add both sugar and cinnamon and bring back to a boil (220 degrees use a candy thermometer), stirring constantly.
-Once the mixture comes to a full boil and reaches 220 degrees, boil for one full minute.
-Remove from heat and skim off foam (if there's any).
+Remove from heat and add the pectin, stir until dissolved.
+Return to a full rolling boil, stirring frequently.
+Add both sugars and return to a full rolling boil, reduce heat to a light boil and continue boiling until the jam reaches (220 degrees use a candy thermometer).
+After the mixture comes to a full boil and reaches 220 degrees remove from heat and skim off foam.

 This jam is so yummy and it really does taste like apple pie.